saxenavaibhav/AWS-SAA-C02-Course/README.md

 The unit of consumption is an instance
 EC2 instance is configured to launch into a single VPC subnet.
 Private service by default, public access must be configured.
-The VPC needs to support public access.
+To allow public access, the VPC needs to support public access.
 If you use a custom VPC then you must handle the networking on your own.

 EC2 deploys into one AZ.
 If it fails, the instance fails.
+[EC2 is AZ resilent]

-Different sizes and capabilities all use On-Demand Billing - Per second.
+Different sizes and capabilities - all use On-Demand Billing - Per second.
 Only pay for what you consume.

-Charge for running the instance, CPU, memory and storage.
+There is charge for running the instance, CPU, memory and storage.
-Extra cost for any commercial software the instance deploys with.
+Extra cost for any commercial software the instance is launched with.

-Local on-host storage or **Elastic Block Storage**
+There are two types of storage for EC2: Local on-host storage or **Elastic Block Storage**

-Pricing based on:
+EC2 pricing based on:

 - CPU
 - Memory
 - Storage
 - Networking

+#### Instance States

-#### Running State
+#### Running State (When you launch an instance after it finishes provisioning)

-Charged for all four categories.
+In running state you are charged for all four categories.

 - Running on a physical host using CPU.
 - Using memory even with no processing.
 - OS is stored on disk allocated
 - Networking is always ready to transfer information.

-#### Stopped State
+#### Stopped State (When you shut down a runnung instance)

 Charged for EBS storage  only.